The Difference Between Brand Name and Generic Drugs

 Generic medications cost less than brand name ones because becoming the first drug on the market costs a lot of money.
-In fact, pharmaceutical companies may spend $2 billion for the development of a drug.
-The patent allows them years to recoup these costs through sales, and since it is the only drug of its kind on the shelves, the company has complete control over pricing.
+In fact, pharmaceutical companies may spend $2 billion on the development of a drug.
+The patent allows them years to recoup these costs through sales, and since it is the only drug of its kind on the shelves, the company has complete control overpricing.

 Manufacturers of generic drugs don’t have to make the same investment.
 Because multiple generics can enter the market at once, there may be competition to drive prices down.